Here's what its like to live in Tampa, FL

+If you are considering a long-distance move to Tampa, you are not alone.
 Tampa itself has an estimated population of over 385,000 people, while over 4 million people reside in the Greater Tampa area.
 The prosperous city continues to grow at an impressive rate, with individuals, couples, and families drawn to work opportunities in the area as well as the vibrant arts, culture, and quality of life available in the Tampa Bay region.

 Life on the Bay in Tampa

 The city of Tampa stretches across 175.3 square miles, according to the United States Census Bureau; although 61.8 miles of that is water.
 The topography is low-lying, only rising 48 feet above sea level at its highest point.
 Tampa Bay is formed by two distinct bays that are known as Old Tampa Bay and Hillsborough Bay.

 Water surrounds the city on all sides, from the Gulf of Mexico and Tampa Bay on the west to the Hillsborough River, which passes right through Downtown Tampa.
 The smaller Palm River flows east of the city into McKay Bay at the northeast side of Hillsborough Bay.